natalieagus/50005/docs/OS/11-filesystem.md

 {: .note}

-## File Descriptor Table Inherted During `fork`
+## File Descriptor Table Inherited During `fork`

 A child process will inherit the parent's file descriptor table after `fork`.
-They will have a separate file descriptor table but pointing to the same entry(ies) in the system wide file descriptor table.
+They will have a separate file descriptor *table* but pointing to the same entry(ies) in the system wide file descriptor table, meaning they share the same file **offset** `cp`.
 This can be used as a way for parent and child processes to **communicate**.
 {:.info}

 For instance, suppose we have 3 text files: `input.txt`, `output.txt`, and `foo.txt` in the current working directory, and a `c` program as shown below.
 To check whether the two processes share a kernel resource, [we use `kcmp`](https://man7.org/linux/man-pages/man2/kcmp.2.html).
 You can read the `main` function straightaway to quickly understand what the sample code below does: